-Our top 5 favorite tennis podcasts plus a growing list of honorable mentions
+Below, you’ll see the 5 best tennis podcasts plus a growing list of other podcasts in our honorable mentions.

 As the media landscape continues to shift, so too has the way we interact with tennis.
 Along with “Tennis Twitter”, tennis podcasts are another platform that has quickly become a go-to resource to stay connected to the day-to-day tennis news and behind the scenes action on tour.

 Why podcasts?
 For one, they offer a unique look inside tennis that no other medium has been able to successfully replicate.

 Podcasts humanize tennis players beyond the generic, overly scripted pre and post-match interview points we hear all too often…

 “I’m just going to focus on my game” or “I couldn’t have done it without the crowd today.” 😴

 Instead, tennis podcasts show you a glimpse into their personality as a human being, not an overly media-trained robot.

 Outside of player interviews, tennis podcasts can also help you gain a broader perspective into voices of tennis you don’t see or hear from on a regular basis – coaches, agents, hitting partners, tournament directors, chair umpires, sports psychologists, tennis writers, and tour employees, to name a few.

 Plus, our favorite pods have been even more active during COVID-19 with everyone spending more time at home.
 If you’re tired of scrolling through Tennis Twitter every day and want to hop aboard the tennis podcast train, why not give it a shot?

 We’ll help you figure out where to start with our top podcast picks.
 Below we’ve reviewed each podcast, giving you topics, favorite episodes, who should listen, episode length, and much more.